WRMilling/git-wipit/README.md

 The MIT License (MIT) Copyright (c) 2016 Winston R. Milling

-Please see the `LICENSE` file for full test.
+Please see the `LICENSE` file for full text.